 Zimpler is a cutting-edge payment method for forward-thinking individuals who value instant and direct transactions without delay.
 It's a reflection of a fast-paced, on-demand lifestyle and a tool for living life to the fullest.

-I had a key role in developing the foundation assets and visual representation of the progressive and responsive nature of our concept.
+In my role, I developed the foundation assets and visual representation of the progressive and responsive nature of our concept.
 In collaboration with design and digital teams, we co-created a design system with a distinct expression across all touchpoints - from the payment flow to the website and communication campaigns.

-In collaboration with Feixen Studio (Luzern, CH), I was specifically assigned to design the bespoke numbers for the commissioned typeface by expanding the brand experience through numbers and data.
+In collaboration with Feixen Studio (Luzern, CH), I was in charge of the bespoke numbers of the commissioned typeface by expanding the brand experience.

 The project involved the design of bespoke numbers based on the commissioned brand typeface, with the goal of creating a more distinct expression for use in even the most limited applications, such as the payment flow.